monthero/kintaro-api-client/README.md

 # Kintaro API Client
 [![Package name][package-name]][package-name] [![Current package version][curr-version-badge]][curr-version-badge] [![Supported python versions][python-version-badge]][python-version-badge] [![MIT License Badge][license-badge]][license] [![Code style: black][black-badge]](https://github.com/psf/black)

+## Introduction
 A package to programatically work with Google's Kintaro CMS.
 This package offers a set of models, services and utilities to simplify the process of interacting with Kintaro's API through python.

+### Disclaimer
+This is not an official or officially approved Google product.

 ## Table of Contents
 * [Installation](#installation)